highphysicist/aitm-red-teaming-mas/README.md

 Includes some imlementation of all of the 4 autogen topologies

+# Instructions to Run in Colab
+To Run in Colab: -
+1. select A100 GPU (Requires 40 GB of GPU RAM)
+2. clone the repository (may require github token since this is a private repo)
-To Run in Colab, select A100 GPU (Requires 40 GB of GPU RAM), clone the repository, pip install its requirements and copy the contents of the colab run file into a cell.
-Run it and logs will get stored locally, looking similar to the logs file stored in the repo.
+3. pip install its requirements
+4. copy the contents of the colab run file into a cell.
+5. Run the cell and logs will get stored locally, looking similar to the logs file stored in the repo.

 Best-effort one-to-one mapping of the elements/notation/entities referred to for AiTM in the paper vs. this Project: -